 “Sheltering” English is a means of modifying curriculum, instructional strategies, assessment, and materials for all levels of English learners in the general education classroom.
-In Massachusetts, all classroom teachers and other professional staff were required by the Massachusetts Department of Elementary and Secondary Education to complete 4 categories of SEI, or Sheltered English Immersion training.
+In Massachusetts, all classroom teachers and other professional staff were required by the Massachusetts Department of Elementary and Secondary Education to complete 4 categories of SEI (Sheltered English Immersion) training.
 This training builds their capacity to work effectively with all learners, including ELL students.
-Learning opportunities for all the new WIDA standards will be available to Williamstown-Lanesborough Public Schools teachers through our professional development programming.
+Learning opportunities for all the new WIDA standards will be available to the Mount Greylock Public Schools teachers through our professional development programming.

 How long will my child be in the ELL Program?

 The length of time your child will be in the ELL program depends on the development of English language skills.
-There are several factors including the age at which the language is being learned, years of language study, literacy skills in the native language, etc. Teachers are continually reviewing grades, reviewing mandated state tests results, teacher recommendations, and other criteria to determine when your child will no longer need language support.
-Research demonstrates that on average it takes 5-7 years for students to learn enough English to be successful in the classroom.
+There are several factors including the age at which the language is being learned, years of language study, literacy skills in the native language, etc. Teachers are continually reviewing grades, reviewing mandated state test results, teacher recommendations, and other criteria to determine when your child will no longer need language support.
+Research demonstrates that on average it takes 5-7 years for students to become fluent in academic English.

-Students exit from the ESL program once they reach a 5 (Bridging) on the ACCESS test that is administered by the Massachusetts Department of Elementary and Secondary Education in the winter of each year.
-Students new to the Williamstown-Lanesborough Public Schools participate in the MODEL test in the fall during the year they enter our system and the ACCESS Test in the winter of their first year.
+Students exit from the ESL program once they reach a score of overall score of 4.3 or above and a Composite literacy score of 3.9 or above on the ACCESS test that is administered by the Massachusetts Department of Elementary and Secondary Education in the winter of each year.
+Students new to the Mount Greylock School District participate in the initial test in the fall during the year they enter our system and the ACCESS Test in the winter of their first year.

 The levels of proficiency for the ACCESS are Level 1 – Entering, Level 2 – Beginning, Level 3 – Developing, Level 4 – Expanding, and Level 5 – Bridging.

-Once there is evidence that the student is able to successfully participate in grade appropriate content and continues to perform on par with his or her peers (e.g., grades, state assessments, work samples).
+Once there is evidence that the student is able to successfully participate in grade-appropriate content and continues to perform on par with his or her peers (e.g., grades, state assessments, work samples), the student will be reclassified.
 Parents and classroom teachers are notified in writing when a student is reclassified to monitor status.

-Monitoring is ended after two years if the results of the monitoring indicate that the student is having success in the mainstream and demonstrates English proficiency.
+Monitoring is ended after four years if the results of the monitoring indicate that the student is having success in the mainstream and demonstrates English proficiency.

 Questions and Answers Regarding Chapter 71A: English Language Education in Public Schools

-Note: Massachusetts is in the process of adopting the WIDA standards.
-Pending approval, use of WIDA standards will begin in the academic year 2012-2013.
+Note: Massachusetts adopted the WIDA standards.
+The use of WIDA standards began in the academic year 2012-2013.